 Feeling stressed affects human behavior in more ways than one because everyone reacts to stress differently.

 Stress can cause some people to withdraw socially, inadvertently leaving more time to stress due to fewer distractions.
-Clenching and/or grinding teeth is also common, especially during sleep, which can cause headaches and jaw pain later.
+Clenching and/or grinding teeth is common, especially during sleep, which can cause headaches and jaw pain later.
+Nightmares are also common.

 Struggling with long-term stress can lead to impulsive behaviors, like over- and under-eating.
 Overeating causes weight gain and sluggishness while under-eating can cause dehydration and low blood sugar as well as feeling lightheaded and tired.